 Scripts offer plenty of benefits: they help associates adhere to policies and provide consistent service.
 But unless it’s a highly regulated sector, over-relying on scripts can also undermine the customer experience.
 In other words, forcing employees to use a script when responding to customers creates an inauthentic conversation.
 We all know what it sounds like when an employee is obviously giving scripted responses.
 It’s off-putting and often frustrating.
 This also holds true in digital conversation—engage me like we are communicating face-to-face and not from a distant land.

 Trust your people and empower them to be your “ambassadors of Quan,” as Cuba Gooding Jr.’s character tells Tom Cruise in the film Jerry Maguire.
-(Gooding Jr. plays a football player who explains to his agent, Cruise, that quan is more than just “coin”—it's about love and respect AND money.)
+(Gooding Jr. plays a football player who explains to his associate, Cruise, that quan is more than just “coin”—it's about love and respect AND money.)
 In other words, after receiving the proper training, employees should be trusted to interact naturally with customers and deliver a great customer experience.

 New hires might feel more comfortable sticking to a script or defined process but we all learn best when the training wheels come off.
 Companies can help speed up the learning process by optimizing ways to transfer knowledge (e.g., coaching) and reinforce ownership of the knowledge.

 At the same time, don’t be afraid to let your new team make mistakes – it’s how we all learn most effectively.
 Let your team know it’s okay to go off-script and trust them; otherwise why did you hire them in the first place?
 That said, fail quickly and improve.
 This approach has been found to increase employee retention and customer satisfaction—therefore everyone wins.